 Swelling of the scalp’s soft tissue

 Also known as Caput succedaneum, a lack of amniotic fluid may cause swelling of the fragile scalp tissue, damaging your baby’s scalp.
-This often happens during labor, especially when the doctor uses a vacuum extractor.
+This often happens during labor, especially when the medical professional uses a vacuum extractor.

 Get Justice for Your Child’s Birth Injury